Quansight-Labs/ndindex/docs/indexing-guide/index.md

 - An index on an array always produces a new array with the same dtype (unless it raises `IndexError`).

-- Each element of the new array correspond to some element of the original array.
+- Each element of the new array corresponds to some element of the original array.

 - These elements are chosen by their position in the original array only.